marekrei/ssn/README.md

 SSN is a neural network project for classifying word pairs.
 It is described in the following paper on metaphor detection:

 [**Grasping the Finer Point: A Supervised Similarity Network for Metaphor Detection**](http://aclweb.org/anthology/D/D17/D17-1162.pdf)
-Marek Rei, Luana Bulat, Douwe Kiela and Katia Shutova
+Marek Rei, Luana Bulat, Douwe Kiela and Ekaterina Shutova
 *In Proceedings of EMNLP 2017*

 Requirements